msbCyricTohoku/msbCyricTohoku/README.md

 I'm mostly on my computer!

-- 🌱 Focused on scientific computing libraries and techniques.
+- 🌱 Focused on scientific computing.
 - 📫 How to reach me: **msb@tuta.com**

 ---